Mission

 Keep Texas Beautiful

-Consider, discuss and take necessary action on a request for approval of a Minor Final Plan of the Jarvis Estate Addition.
-The 5.4-acre site is located at the terminus of Sharon Road and is zoned for the (RE-3) Three-acre Ranch Estate District.
-Applicant: Hailey Mangum with Roome Land Surveying representing owners Brian and Janna Jarvis.
+Consider, discuss and take action on a request for approval of a Final Plat of the Orr Road Estates Addition.
+The 19.7-acre tract of land contains six (6) residential lots, is located at the southwest corner of Orr Road (FM 317) and Stacy Road, and is zoned for the (RE-2) Two-acre Ranch Estate District.
+Applicant: Michael Westfall, Westfall Engineering, representing owners Brian and Janna Jarvis.

 CPDD AREA PLAN & ZONING ORDINANCE